leander-dsouza/gazebo-ros-actor-plugin/README.md

 To use the gazebo_ros_actor_plugin, follow these steps:

-1. Build the package using `catkin_make`.
-2. Source `setup.bash` for the workspace containing this package.
-3. Edit the parameters in the `move_actor.world` file and choose the method of subscription using the `follow_mode` tag corresponding to the plugin of the actor `actor1`.
+1. Edit the parameters in the `move_actor.world` file and choose the method of subscription using the `follow_mode` tag corresponding to the plugin of the actor `actor1`.
 It could be either subscribing to path or velocity commands.

-4. Launch the `sim.launch` file by running:
+2. For simulating the actor without key teleop functionality:

        roslaunch gazebo_ros_actor_plugin sim.launch

+3. For an extended set of animations and key teleop functionality:

+       roslaunch gazebo_ros_actor_plugin animation_switch.launch

 ### Running the Publishers